kcochibili/TinyDB--Android-Shared-Preferences-Turbo/README.md

 ```

-This is just an exmple of how easy it is to use. there are many more usefull methods included in the class.
+This is just an example of how easy it is to use. there are many more usefull methods included in the class.
 Enjoy :)